Ⓒ ANDREAS KNAUSENBERGER / EXTRAKT TRAVEL GMBH

 These park-bordering communities get to ‘see’ wildlife and understand its importance.
 Jeannies’ Bush Cinema has assisted in making communities realise that wildlife belongs to them as well and is not just something for tourists and foreigners alike.
 The competition tied to the programme raises awareness, sparks creativity amongst the local children, stimulates thinking, changes the human-wildlife conflict narrative, and inspires conservation.
 These factors represent both direct and indirect benefits to the local communities.

-From inception this year, between August and November, five films have been aired as detailed below:
+From inception this year, between June and December, seven films have been aired as detailed below:

 Umoja Women’s Village (Samburu)